Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 LabelChop is not an official Royal Mail integration.
 It does not replace your Royal Mail account, Click & Drop account or marketplace postage workflow.

-It helps with compatible shipping-label PDFs from those workflows.
-If your process gives you an awkward A4, Letter or wrongly sized PDF, LabelChop can watch your Downloads folder, detect the label PDF, crop or resize it to 4x6 output and send it to your thermal printer.
+It helps after a compatible shipping-label PDF already exists.
+If your workflow gives you an awkward A4, Letter or wrongly sized PDF, LabelChop can watch your Downloads folder, detect the label PDF, crop or resize it to 4x6 output and send it to your thermal printer.

-Think of it as the PDF workflow fixer after the carrier or marketplace has already produced the label.
+Think of it as the PDF cleanup step between the carrier portal and the printer.

 Royal Mail 6x4 label size basics

 A Royal Mail label printer usually means a 4 inch wide thermal printer printing 6x4 inch shipping labels.
-You will also see the same size called 4x6, 100x150mm or 102x152mm depending on the printer, supplier and country.
+You may also see the same stock described as 4x6, 100x150mm or 102x152mm depending on the supplier.

-The exact names are annoying, but the setup rule is simple.
-Match the printer driver to the label stock you physically loaded.
+The setup rule is simple: match the driver to the stock you physically loaded.

-A few millimetres rarely ruins a parcel label if everything is centred and scaled correctly.
+A few millimetres rarely ruins a label if everything is centred.
 It can cause clipping if your driver expects one size and the roll is another.

 Use actual size for true 6x4 PDFs

-If your Royal Mail or Click & Drop label opens as a 6x4 page, the cleanest print setting is usually actual size or 100 percent scale.
+If your Royal Mail or Click & Drop label opens as a 6x4 page, use actual size or 100 percent scale.

 • Fit to page